opentelekomcloud/docs/mrs/api-reference/configuring-an-auto-scaling-rule.md

 This API is used to configure an auto scaling rule.

-The API used for cluster creation and job execution can also be used to creation an auto scaling rule.
+The API used for cluster creation and job execution can also be used to create an auto scaling rule.

 ## URI<a name="section161439810524"></a>